platanus/activeadmin_addons/docs/slim-select_search.md

-# Select2
+# Slim Select

 ## Ajax Search

-To enable select2 ajax search functionality you need to do the following:
+To enable Slim Select ajax search functionality you need to do the following:

 ```ruby
   f.input :category_id, as: :search_select, url: admin_categories_path,